Ezra Furman: Perpetual Motion People

-In early 2015 Furman signed to Bella Union and on April 27 they announced that a new album, Perpetual Motion People, would be released on July 6 in the UK and Europe and on July 10 in the US.
-Aided by positive critical reviews Perpetual Motion People peaked in the UK charts on its entry week at number 23.
-A series of concerts in Europe and the US took place to coordinate with the release of Furman's album.
+In early 2015, Furman signed to Bella Union and on April 27, announced that a new album, Perpetual Motion People, would be released on July 6 in the UK and Europe, and on July 10 in the US.
+Aided by positive critical reviews, Perpetual Motion People peaked in the UK charts on its entry week at number 23.
+A series of concerts in Europe and the US took place to coordinate with the release of the album.

-In 2016 Furman released the EP Big Fugitive Life, saying it felt like the "end of a chapter, musically" and calling the collection a "group of our favourite orphaned songs", four of which missed out on inclusion on Perpetual Motion People, and two which came from the time of The Year of No Returning.
+In 2016, Furman released the EP Big Fugitive Life, saying it felt like the "end of a chapter, musically" and calling the collection a "group of our favourite orphaned songs", four of which missed out on inclusion on Perpetual Motion People, and two which came from the time of The Year of No Returning.

-In September 2017, Furman's social media posts indicated that the Boy-Friends, active since 2012, had been renamed or reformed as The Visions.
+In September 2017, Furman's social media posts indicated that the Boy-Friends, active since 2012, had been renamed or reformed as the Visions.
 There was no change made to the line-up of Ben Joseph, Jorgen Jorgensen, Sam Durkes, and Tim Sandusky.

 Transangelic Exodus

 Transangelic Exodus, Furman's seventh album, was released February 9, 2018.
 The album follows a narrative of Furman and an angel on the road, running away from an oppressive government.

-Other projects

-In 2018, 33⅓ published a book by Furman about Lou Reed's album Transformer.
+The same year, 33⅓ published a book by Furman about Lou Reed's album Transformer.

-Furman provided the soundtrack for the 2019 Netflix drama-comedy show Sex Education.
-The soundtrack consists of songs from her back catalogue, as well as songs written for the show.
-Furman and their band also appeared in episode seven of the first season of the show, "At the Bottom of the Ocean," making a cameo as the band playing at the main characters' school dance.
+Twelve Nudes

+Furman's eighth album, Twelve Nudes, was released August 30, 2019.
+The album was inspired by her anger at the perceived injustices of the Trump administration and late capitalism, as well as her Jewish and transgender identities.
+She recruited John Congleton as producer for the album.

+All of Us Flames

+Furman released her ninth album, All of Us Flames, also produced by Congleton, in 2022.
+Its themes and topics included gender envy, also drawing connections between transgender oppression and Jewish exile.
+Pitchfork wrote that the album "feels like the most complete picture yet of Ezra Furman as a songwriter: genres fluidly co-existing with one another, projecting a fearless image while struggling with her own internal fearfulness", and compared parts of the album to Bruce Springsteen, Future Islands and Perfume Genius.
+NME gave the album three stars, writing that it felt "a little heavy and dragging", but that "where it works best is that clear marriage of anger and aspiration, interwoven with Furman's melodic drawl, musical tenderness and reverb."

+In 2023, Furman announced that she would be taking a hiatus from touring, citing "a popular explosion of transphobia", "increasingly corporate-owned music venues", "COVID-19" and "the demands of motherhood" that had led to "pressure and exhaustion" upon her.
+She released Sex Education: Songs from Season 4, an EP of three songs made specifically for the fourth and final season of Sex Education, her music having been featured in every season of the show.